 - Choose Update Your Original Campaign

-If instead you decide to run an experiment on one of your drafts, you’ll again want to start by logging into to your AdWords account.
+If instead you decide to run a Google Ads experiment on one of your drafts, you’ll again want to start by logging into to your Google Ads account.

 - Click “All Drafts” from the main menu, and select the draft you’d like to run